An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Introduction

-Similar to how monotonicity signifies the physics of the element, adequate splitting should exploit the circuit topology.
-Thus, in addition to providing physical intuition into the structure of the network, a {\textit{proper splitting}} also makes simulation and computations significantly faster.
-This paper exploits a splitting of the circuit into its lossless storage elements (capacitors and inductors) and its dissipative nonlinear resistors.
-With this splitting, the zero inclusion problem is broken into two subproblems, one being a linear time-invariant (LTI) lossless operator (representing inductors, capacitors, and interconnections with no dissipation) and the other a mixed-monotone operator (the difference of two monotone operators representing the nonlinear resistors).
-This is similar to the element extraction approach adopted in \cite{chaffey2023circuit}, but the reactive elements are grouped with the interconnection matrix, rather than with the dissipative elements.
-Computational steps for the lossless LTI operator are performed in the frequency domain, while computational steps for the nonlinear resistive operator are performed in the time domain.
+Similar to how monotonicity captures the physics of circuit elements, splitting should capture the circuit topology.
+In addition to providing physical intuition into the structure of the network, a {\textit{proper splitting}} also makes simulation and computations significantly faster.
+This paper exploits a splitting of the circuit into its lossless elements and its dissipative nonlinear resistors.
+With this splitting, the zero inclusion problem is broken into two subproblems, one being an LTI lossless operator (representing inductors, capacitors, and interconnections with no dissipation) and the other a mixed-monotone operator (the difference of two monotone operators representing the nonlinear resistors).

+This paper solves nonlinear spiking systems not by using numerical integration methods but by utilizing operator-theoretic methods and efficient FPIs.
+It also provides an energy-based splitting that comes with both physical interpretability and clear computational advantages.
 We call this approach \emph{time-frequency splitting}.
+This method also allows users to exploit their prior knowledge of the spiking network's behavior in the solver.
+This shortens the simulation time by orders of magnitude.

 The remainder of this paper is organized as follows.
 Section 2 formulates the problem, and describes the energy-based splitting and its connection with the energy-based methods of the literature.
-Section 3 presents an algorithm that can solve this zero inclusion problem.
-It will also explain how using both the time and frequency domains can allow the exploitation of the LTI structure of the lossless part and make the computations efficient.
+Section 3 presents an algorithm that can solve this zero-inclusion problem.
+It also explains how using both the time and frequency domains allows the exploitation of the LTI structure of the lossless part and makes the computations efficient.
 Section 4 demonstrates the presented algorithm by simulating the FitzHugh-Nagumo model \cite{izhikevich2006fitzhugh} of a spiking neuron and, extends this idea to a network of 100 heterogeneous neurons with diffusive coupling.